rawsashimi1604/ICT2104-TeamA4/docs/Communications.md

 5. Enter your SSID and Password (Ensure that your PC is on the same network as well)
 6. Note down your API key

+### How to connect the MSP to M5
+MSP GPIO 3.2 &rarr; M5 G26
+MSP GPIO 3.3 &rarr; M5 G0

 ### How to get the M5 Ready
 1. Proceed to https://flow.m5stack.com/
 2. Enter your API key (retrievable from pre-requisite) and choose the correct device